inet-framework/inet-showcases/_docs/wireless/pathloss/index.md

 ## Results

-The power of the received signal vs. distance, using `FreeSpacePathLoss`, `TwoRayGroundReflection` and `TwoRayInterference` path loss models, is displayed on the following plot:
+The power of the received signal vs. distance, using `FreeSpacePathLoss`, `TwoRayGroundReflection` and `TwoRayInterference` path loss module types, is displayed on the following plot:

 <a href="tworay.svg" target="_blank"><img class="screen" src="tworay.png"></a>